 A stroll along Fisherman’s Wharf is a must.

-Sights to include even if your time is short here are the sea lions basking in the sun (or at least fresh air) at the side of Pier 39 and especially if you are touring with kids, you’ll find Pier 39 itself offers plenty to do.
+Sights to include, even if your time is short here, are watching the sea lions basking in the sun (or at least fresh air) at the side of Pier 39.

 Shops crammed with toys and sweets line the main walkway.

 For a less crowded place to hang out, check out pier 45, where you’ll find a hidden gem: The Musée Mécanique.

 This museum of working antique mechanical games is free.

 Just change a few dollars for quarters and try your hand at several games.

 Ready for dinner?
 So many choices!

 One of my favourites is Boudin’s.

 This is the home of the original sourdough bread.